frogcjn/OffsetIndexableCollection-String-Int-Indexable-/README.md

 }

 ```
-Then you can use String with offset index (int index)
+Then you can use String, Substring, String.UTF8View, String.UTF16View, String.UnicodeScalarView with offset indices
 ```Swift

 let s = "caf\u{65}\u{301}"